d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 ### Properties of Entropy

-By the above examples and interpretations, we can derive the following properties of entropy.
+By the above examples and interpretations, we can derive the following properties of entropy :eqref:`ent-def`.
 Here, we refer to X as an event and P as the probability distribution of X.

 * Entropy is non-negative, i.e., $H(X) \geq 0, \forall X$.